k-m-crawford/kmcrawford2/content/projects/modules/react-text-adventure/index.md

 See **more information on [github](https://github.com/k-m-crawford/react-typewriter-component)**.

-See an extensive, gamified demo of the component used to create a text adventure prototype [here](https://k-m-crawford.github.io/react-text-adventure).
+See an extensive, gamified demo of the component used to create a text adventure prototype **[here](https://k-m-crawford.github.io/react-text-adventure).** The demo includes examples of support **in-line CSS, dynamic content pulled from things such as Reddit's API, branching narratives, and an internal stat system that can open new branches depending on previous choices.** Note the demo is unfinished, and will eventually stop progressing.